Contact with Doctors:

-We do not charge fees to send medical records to other health professionals.
+A fee will be charged for the transfer of full medical file to another clinic, however a health summary can be released at no charge to the patient.
 A fee may be charged if medical records are requested by insurance or worker’s compensation companies or if a patient requests copies of their records.

 Our clinic complies with the Privacy Amendment (Private Sector) Act 2012 and the Australian Privacy Principles.
 All information collected is treated as “sensitive information”.
 All patients’ health records and information are handled and stored to protect the privacy of the patient.

 Our New Patient Information Form requests patients to sign an agreement for our doctors to discuss a patient’s health care/treatment with other relevant health professionals.
 Patients always have the right to decline this agreement.